View Helen Henne's Obituary on mycentraljersey.com and share memories

 Helen L. Henne

-North Plainfield - Helen L. Michels Henne, 95, died Wednesday, January 8, 2020 at her home with her loving daughter, son, and family by her side.
+Helen L. Henne, 95, of North Plainfield, died Wednesday, January 8, 2020 at her home with her loving daughter and son by her side.

-She was born in Newark to Harry and Florence Michels and had resided in North Plainfield since 1951.
+She was born in Newark to Harry and Florence Michels.
+She moved to North Plainfield in 1951 with her husband Robert.

+She is preceded by her parents Harry and Florence, husband Robert, sister Eleanor and daughter in-law Heidi.

-Helen had worked as an Administrative Assistant to the North Plainfield Borough Engineer for 15 years; and later, in the same capacity, for the Chief of Police in North Plainfield.
+Helen worked as an Administrative Assistant to the North Plainfield Borough Engineer and also for the Chief of Police.
 She retired in 1986 after 20 years of service.
-During the early 1970s, Helen helped many residents and neighbors in North Plainfield to file flood claims due to her knowledge of the codes in the borough.
+In particular Helen was very proud of helping the residents of North Plainfield during and after the flood of 1973.

-She was a long time devoted member of St. Stephen's Lutheran Church in South Plainfield, and had previously been a long time member of St. Peter's Lutheran Church in North Plainfield.
-Helen was a Past Matron (1959-1960) of former Rosebud Chapter No. 259, O.E.S.
-Dunellen (now Lydia Chapter No. 41, O.E.S.), and a member of the auxiliary of Tri-Boro Memorial Post No. 5479, V.F.W. in Dunellen.
+She was member of St. Stephen's Lutheran Church in South Plainfield, and had previously been a member of St. Peter's Church in North Plainfield.
+Helen was a Past Matron of former Rosebud Chapter No. 259, O.E.S.
+Dunellen, and a member of the auxiliary of Tri-Boro Memorial Post No. 5479, V.F.W. in Dunellen.

-She was the wife of Robert E. Henne who died January 1, 2010, to whom she had been married 64 years.

-Her family includes a daughter, Kathy E. Henne and her companion, Christopher Schell; a son, Michael W. Henne and his wife Jeannette; five grandchildren, Bob Henne (Erica), Harrison Henne, Michelle Silva (Anderson), Michael D. Henne, and Dana Kilgarriss; two great-grandchildren, Oliver and Isabelle; a sister-in-law, Josephine Henne; and a brother-in-law, Joseph Henne (Muriel).
-Helen was predeceased by a sister, Eleanore Nemec and a daughter-in-law, Heidi Henne.
+Helen is survived by a daughter, Kathy E. Henne and her companion Christopher Schell; her son, Michael W. Henne and his wife Jeannette; five grandchildren: Robert Henne and his wife Erica, Harrison Henne, Michelle Silva and her husband Anderson, Michael D. Henne, and Dana Kilgarriff; and two great-grandchildren: Oliver and Isabella; a sister-in-law, Josephine Henne; and a brother-in-law, Joseph Henne and his wife Muriel.

+With special thoughts, we thank her neighbors Rosalie, Butch, and Steve, and her mailman Eddie for being good friends who looked out for her and kept her company.

 A service will be held at The Mundy Funeral Home, 142 Dunellen Avenue, Dunellen on Wednesday, January 15, 2020 at 12:30 P.M.